Skip to Main Content

 With the governor's signature and vetoes finalized, the following are some of the key higher education highlights in the new spending plan:

-- 1% increase in each fiscal year for the State Share of Instruction (SSI), including a new $100 million set-aside each year to reward universities for employment and wage outcomes of graduates and $75 million in FY 27 for Senate Bill 1 compliance
+• 1% increase in each fiscal year for the State Share of Instruction (SSI), including a new $100 million set-aside each year to reward universities for employment and wage outcomes of graduates

-- $15 million to support OSU College of Veterinary Medicine, which represents a $10 million annual increase over previous funding levels, to phase-in an increase in the OSUCVM's enrollment of Ohio students
+• $15 million to support OSU College of Veterinary Medicine, which represents a $10 million annual increase over previous funding levels, to phase-in to increase the number of Ohio students enrolled at the College